Agentic Business Process Management: A Research Manifesto: Envisioned Capabilities of an APM system

 Empowering agents in APM systems with explainability will help address important concerns, including the following:

-\begin{itemize} \item \textit{Trust} among stakeholders—including process owners, business analysts, end users, and customers—who may hesitate to rely on agentic process recommendations or automated agent decisions when the underlying rationale is unclear. \item The \textit{opacity} of the inner workings of agents employing AI (for their behavior and reasoning) may make it difficult to \textit{debug}, identify potential failures, or understand why an agent performed a certain action or task. \item \textit{Accountability} for agent behavior; if an agent fails or makes an unfair decision, the inability to explain its underlying rationale makes it challenging to assign responsibility or implement corrective actions. \item APM systems may perpetuate hidden \textit{biases} of their underlying AI and ML components employed by the agents.
-Such biases may lead to discriminatory or unfair agent decisions, which can be difficult to detect and mitigate. \item Demonstrating the \textit{compliance} of agents' behavior with regulatory frameworks, such as the EU's GDPR and AI Act, requires an increasing level of transparency, particularly in high-risk domains like finance, healthcare, and human resources, which are common areas for BPM applications. \end{itemize}
+\begin{description}[wide=0\parindent] \item[Trust] issues may arise among stakeholders---including process owners, business analysts, end users, and customers---who may hesitate to rely on agentic process recommendations or automated agent decisions when the underlying rationale is unclear. \rmv{The opacity of the inner workings of agents employing AI (for their behavior and reasoning) may make it difficult to \textit{debug}, identify potential failures, or understand why an agent performed a certain action or task.} \item[Accountability] for agent behavior requires that if an agent fails, it can explain the underlying rationale such that responsibility can be assigned and corrective actions can be implemented. \item[Biases] may be perpetuated by AI and ML components underlying APM systems and their agents.
+Such biases may lead to discriminatory or unfair agent decisions; explainability is a prerequisite for detection and mitigation. \item[Compliance] of agents' behavior with regulatory frameworks, such as the EU's GDPR and AI Act, needs to be demonstrable.
+This requires an increasing level of transparency, particularly in high-risk domains like finance, healthcare, and human resources, which are common areas for BPM applications. \end{description}

-Unlike traditional BPM or Robotic Process Automation (RPA) systems that follow rigid, predefined rules and workflows, the degree of autonomy in APM systems implies making independent decisions, adapting to changing conditions, and learning from experience with minimal human intervention.
+\rmv{Unlike traditional BPM or Robotic Process Automation (RPA) systems that follow rigid, predefined rules and workflows, the degree of autonomy in APM systems implies.} \rv{Agents in APM systems make independent decisions, adapt to changing conditions, and learn from experience} with minimal human intervention.
 Here, explainability offers a central mechanism through which agents can articulate the rationale behind their behavior.
-As such, explainability becomes a first-class citizen in the realization of APM systems, supporting agent autonomy from two perspectives: \begin{itemize} \item Enabling agents to independently resolve misalignment in other agents' behavior. \item Reducing human intervention by making agent behavior understandable and transparent. \end{itemize}
+As such, explainability becomes a first-class citizen in the realization of APM systems, supporting agent autonomy from two perspectives: \emph{(i)} enabling agents to independently resolve misalignment in other agents' behavior; \emph{(ii)} reducing human intervention by making agent behavior understandable and transparent.

 To account for the quality of explanations in APM systems (e.g., soundness, accuracy, usefulness, and interpretability), derived from situation-aware explainability ~\cite{Amit2022,DBLP:conf/bpm/AmitFLS22,Fahland2024} and causal processes~\cite{Fournier2023v3,Yuval2026}, we postulate that the following are desirable properties about explainability in APM systems: